Your dog just got diagnosed with diabetes and you’re not sure how to proceed. Your world just got a little smaller.

 #2: The “Everything Bowl” – A Nutrient-Dense Dog Meal With Raw Egg & Shredded Meat

-This bowl is basically a dog’s dream plate — dark leafy greens, shredded meat, a raw egg yolk sitting right in the center like a little crown, sliced strawberries, sunflower seeds, and what looks like a small fish-shaped treat on top.
-All served in a light green ceramic bowl that honestly looks Pinterest-worthy.
+Good to the last drop!
+I would eat this bowl if I were a dog!
+Filled with dark leafy greens, shredded meat, a runny egg yolk sitting in the center of the bowl like a little crown, sliced strawberries, sunflower seeds, and even a small fish-shaped treat on top of it all!
+It’s served in a light green ceramic bowl, and it’s so Pinterest-worthy!

 What You’ll Need (Ingredients)